Networks

 Domain Resources

-In addition to routing IP addresses, NetBird also supports routing domain names.
-In the Dashboard you can just pass a domain name (eg: example.com) or a wildcard domain (eg: *.example.com) in place where you would normally put an IP address range.
-Then NetBird clients will start responding to and routing the given domain.
+In addition to IP-based resources, NetBird supports routing domain names.
+In the Dashboard, you can enter a domain name (e.g., example.com) or wildcard domain (e.g., *.example.com) instead of an IP range.
+NetBird clients will then resolve and route traffic to that domain.

-1. Initially (when NetBird connects) the operating system is instructed to use NetBird to resolve the requested domain(s).
-No routing rules are configured yet.
+1. When NetBird connects, it configures the operating system to use NetBird for resolving the specified domains.
+No routing rules are set up yet.

-2. the Local DNS Forwarder forwards the query to Remote DNS Resolver running on Routing Peer's address and the following port:
+• The Local DNS Forwarder sends the query to the Remote DNS Resolver on the routing peer using:

-3. the Routing Peer resolves the domain name using its local configuration (often independent of NetBird) and returns the result.
+• The routing peer resolves the domain using its local DNS configuration and returns the result.

-4. all subsequent requests to example.com will be served instantly from the Local DNS Forwarder's cache
+4. Subsequent requests are served instantly from the Local DNS Forwarder's cache.

 resource-group